project-codeflare/instaslice/README.md

 kubectl apply -f https://raw.githubusercontent.com/NVIDIA/k8s-dra-driver/b6c7aae2b87d857668f417689462da752090406f/deployments/helm/k8s-dra-driver/crds/gpu.resource.nvidia.com_migdeviceclaimparameters.yaml
 ```

-Such a cluster will be enough to develop or experiment with InstaSlice, but of
+On such a cluster, InstaSlice will be able to rewrite pod specs, but of course
+the cluster will be unable to satisfy GPU resource claims.
+Pods will remain
+forever pending.

+#### Option 2: GPU-enabled cluster

-course, in order to dynamically create and destroy MIG slices on NVIDIA GPUs, a
+In order to dynamically create and destroy MIG slices on NVIDIA GPUs, a
-GPU-enabled, DRA-enabled cluster running the NVIDIA DRA driver will be
+GPU-enabled, DRA-enabled cluster running the NVIDIA DRA driver is necessary.
-necessary.
 Please refer to
 [https://github.com/NVIDIA/k8s-dra-driver](https://github.com/NVIDIA/k8s-dra-driver/tree/b6c7aae2b87d857668f417689462da752090406f)
 for further instructions.
 Please note that InstaSlice has been developed and
 tested against commit `b6c7aae` of this driver.

+### Deploying cert-manager

 InstaSlice assumes [cert-manager](https://github.com/cert-manager/cert-manager)
 is deployed on the cluster: